-An ethical hacker is a computer and network expert who attacks a security system on behalf of its owners, seeking vulnerabilities that a malicious hacker could exploit.
-To test a security system, ethical hackers use the same methods as their less principled counterparts, but report problems instead of taking advantage of them.
-Ethical hacking is also known as penetration testing, intrusion testing and red teaming.
-An ethical hacker is sometimes called a white hat, a term that comes from old Western movies, where the "good guy" wore a white hat and the "bad guy" wore a black hat.
+Ethical hacking is a proactive form of information security and is also known as penetration testing, intrusion testing and red teaming.
+An ethical hacker is sometimes called a legal or white hat hacker and its counterpart a black hat, a term that comes from old Western movies, where the "good guy" wore a white hat and the "bad guy" wore a black hat.
+The term "ethical hacker" is frowned upon by some security professionals who see it has a contradiction in terms and prefer the name "penetration tester."

 Continue Reading About ethical hacker